 Potential Objections to ASC

 (1) Consider the person who says, “But if the Bible really indicates that God created in six days by ASC, then when we convert ASC to Einstein synchrony, it would mean that God really created over millions of years.
 It means that He made the stars long before the earth so that their light would reach earth on Day Four.
 But then God didn’t really create in six days.”
+Such an objection fails for several reasons.

 First, it contradicts the conventionality thesis.
 The objection subtly presupposes that the Einstein synchrony convention marks the “true” time, and that ASC does not.
 However, the conventionality thesis tells us that ASC marks the “real” time of an event just as much as does Einstein synchrony.
 According to Einstein, there is no “true” time if by that we mean an objective universal synchrony convention that doesn’t depend on position or velocity.
 The person who argues otherwise has slipped into non-Einstein thinking.
 ASC is a perfectly legitimate synchrony convention.
 Therefore, God really did create in six ordinary days, and the light really did reach earth on Day Four.